taromorimoto/super-dojo/DEVELOPMENT.md

 # Development Setup Guide

-This guide will help you set up the Kendo Dojo app for local development.
+This guide will help you set up the Super dojo app for local development.

 ## Prerequisites